nexusformat/definitions/impatient/NXImpatient.rst

     the axes required to use the data. sample:NXsample
     Contains the sample information.
-This may be a link to the sample information within a measurement entry. reduction:NXprocess
+This may be a link to the sample information within a measurement entry elsewhere in the file. reduction:NXprocess
-    This group is used to document what kind of processing happened to get the results stored in this NXentry.
+    This group is used to document what kind of processing occurred to obtain the results stored in this NXentry.
 Here NeXus documents the name and version of the program used to do the reduction. input:NXparameter
     The NXparameter groups describe the input and output